Berkeley-CS195/sp23/content/readings.md

 ## 11/26 The Distant Future

+Survey will be posted after class this week.

 Aronoff, Kate, "[Inside Geoengineers' Risky Plan To Block Out the Sun][geoengineering]"

 Kind, Amy, "[Qualia][qualia]", up to the end of section 1 (The Hard Problem of Consciousness)